bplowry/bplowry.github.io/content/blog/becoming-telstra-purple/index.md

 I've had amazing opportunities for growth since starting at Readify.
 We get 20 days per year of professional development time to learn new skills, both technical and core skills.
-And I'm surrounded by smart and encouraging people who are always willing to help.
+I'm surrounded by smart and encouraging people who are always willing to help.
 These learning opportunities were the biggest reason for me joining Readify in the first place.

-Now Readify is now part of [Telstra Purple](https://purple.telstra.com).
+Now Readify is part of [Telstra Purple](https://purple.telstra.com).
-The Readify company name will live on in our hearts and minds, but not on paper.
+The Readify name will live on in our hearts and minds, but not on paper.
-The connections I'd built with the people around me, and their reputation for delivering outcomes haven't gone anywhere.
+The connections I'd built with the people around me, and their reputation for delivering outcomes, haven't gone anywhere.
 Readify had a strong presence and reputation within the community, and the task of everyone who's now a part of Telstra Purple is to build that same reputation for the new name.
 It's important to remember that the people haven't changed, just the name on their shirts.

-Something great about Telstra Purple is that we can build stronger relationships with the people around us.
+As Telstra Purple we can build stronger relationships with the people around us.
-In WA, Readify has 50 or 60 people, and Kloud -- a sister-company of sorts, also part of Telsta Purple -- has around 5.
+In WA, Readify has 50 or 60 people, and Kloud -- a sister-company of sorts, also part of Telstra Purple -- has around 5.
 We run a quarterly Back2Base in Readify, but we wanted to include Kloud as well, as part of our WA "fam".